The Forgiveness of a Murderer

 Not too long after my dad passed away, my brother decided that he wanted to travel.
 He met some people that were like backpackers.
 They just would hop on trains and ride it as far as they could.
 Wherever they landed, they would panhandle or work odd jobs, get a little bit of money together, and then move on to the next place.
 I remember just feeling like, Ah, you know, like, I wish my brother would just come back home.
 But at the same time, I had this sense of like, he needs to process through some of this.

 I was 30 when my dad passed away.
 It weighed on me and so I imagine that from 18 to 20, when my brother was there a lot with my dad, that it really, that–I had this sense that it was too much for him and that, yeah, that he just needed to process through some of this stuff.
 During that time while he was traveling, he went mostly to the west coast.
 He spent time in Washington, in Oregon and Montana, and every now and then we would, we would chat.
 There was a time when this couple was driving down the interstate in Montana.
 And they said the Holy Spirit told them to stop their car.
 As they stopped and pulled their car over to the shoulder, they saw my brother in a ditch.
 They rushed him to a hospital and nursed him back to health.
-I can remember thinking like, Okay, he’s, he’s, he’s done his traveling thing.
-He’s processed he, he was nearly killed.
+I can remember thinking like, Okay, he’s done his traveling thing.
+He’s processed he was nearly killed.
 Surely he’s ready to come home.
-And he did come home for a while.
-But not too long after that he, he left again.
+He did come home for a while.
+But not too long after that he left again.

 I don’t know, maybe there was just something about the freedom of, of that lifestyle that he enjoyed.
 But I can remember — it was like a Saturday morning and we were in Thailand.
 Our youngest daughter, Kiva, had just been born two weeks before that so we were all just kind of laying around.
 And I got a FaceTime call from my mom, and she was crying.
 And so I knew, I knew something was wrong.
 My mom’s the type of lady that will compose herself before, you know, typically, even if something’s bothering her, and she just couldn’t compose herself and, and she said, “Your brother’s been killed.”
 This guy had sent her a text message from my brother’s phone that said, ‘I’m so sorry for what I’ve done.
 Your son was full of light.
 He was like an angel on this earth.
 I know you’ll never forgive me.
 I’ll never forgive myself.
 I’m so sorry.’ is basically what he said.
 So she immediately alerted the authorities and, and two days later, they found him dead in a hotel room.
 He’d been stabbed multiple, multiple times.
 Robee’s story in the L.A. times.

 Few days later, I was on a plane to America with my two-year-old son, on my way to a funeral.
 That was a whirlwind of emotion.
 When I got back to Thailand, I can remember just being really, really angry.
 I would get really angry at my son for little things.
 I would get angry at my wife and immediately after, I would think like, I don’t know why I got so angry.
 I’m so sorry.
 You know, and I would apologize and finally my wife said, “I think, I think you should see a counselor.
 Talk with someone about what you’re, what you’re going through after losing your brother.”
 And so I did, and it was like a sozo type thing.
 And the thing that that I took away from it, that the Holy Spirit spoke to me was that “This isn’t your fault.
 And rather than any opportunities that you may have missed, I’m so glad, I’m so proud of you for the opportunities that you took with him.
 I know that you loved him.”
 When I heard that, man, something broke in me and I felt free from the guilt that I felt.